ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 MessageFramer -> Stop(Connection)
 ~~~

-When Message Framer receives a `Start` event, it has the opportunity to start
+When Message Framer generates a `Start` event, the framer implementation
-writing some data on the Connection prior to the Connection delivering its
+has the opportunity to start writing some data prior to the Connection delivering
-`Ready` event.
-This allows the Framer to communicate control data to the
+its `Ready` event.
+This allows the implementation to communicate control data to the
 remote endpoint that can be used to parse Messages.

 ~~~
 MessageFramer.MakeConnectionReady(Connection)
 ~~~

-At any time if the Message Framer encounters a fatal error, it can also cause the Connection
+At any time if the implementation encounters a fatal error, it can also cause the Connection
 to fail and provide an error.

 ~~~
 MessageFramer.FailConnection(Connection, Error)
 ~~~

-Before a Message Framer marks itself as ready, it can also dynamically add a protocol or framer
+Before an implementation marks a Message Framer as ready, it can also dynamically
-above it in the stack.
-This allows protocols like STARTTLS, that need to add TLS conditionally,
+add a protocol or framer above it in the stack.
+This allows protocols like STARTTLS,
-to modify the Protocol Stack based on a handshake result.
+that need to add TLS conditionally, to modify the Protocol Stack based on a handshake result.

 ~~~
 otherFramer := NewMessageFramer()